How Is Instant Coffee Made? (Amazing 9 Stage Process)

 The roasted coffee beans are now sent to be ground in an industrial roller-mill grinder.
 This is not the sort of grinder you’ll find on the home kitchen counter.
 It’s capable of grinding a staggering 1,500kg (3,300lbs) of coffee per hour.

-When coffee is ground, a lot of the aromas are lost into thin air.
-To minimize the loss, the aromas are collected by pumping nitrogen gas through the grounds, capturing the aromas on its way through.
-The vapour is then stored in a tank to be added later on.
+When they grind coffee, a lot of the aromas escape into the air.
+To minimize the loss, they pump nitrogen gas through the grounds, capturing the aromas as it passes through.
+The team then stores the vapor in a tank to add later.

 Stage four: Brewing

 Now comes the bit you’ll recognize.
-The ground coffee is now mixed with water to brew, much like you would do at home using a French press (cafetière).
+The team now mixes the ground coffee with water to brew, much like you would do at home using a French press (cafetière).

 Stage five: Evaporation

-Now we start to see the transformation into instant coffee.
-The brewed and filtered coffee is sent to a giant evaporation tank that spans the entire six floors of the Derbyshire factory.
-The tank holds around one million cups of coffee, enough for even the most hardened of coffee drinkers!
+Now we begin to see the transformation into instant coffee.
+The production team sends the brewed and filtered coffee to a giant evaporation tank that spans the entire six floors of the Derbyshire factory.
+This tank holds around one million cups of coffee, enough to satisfy even the most dedicated coffee drinkers!

-The coffee is condensed by 50 percent to produce a thick, syrupy coffee extract.
-This is much like you would reduce a stock at home.
-As you heat the liquid stock, it reduces and intensifies in flavour.
+The coffee is condensed by 50 percent, resulting in a thick, syrupy coffee extract.
+This process is similar to reducing a stock at home: as you heat the liquid stock, it reduces and intensifies in flavor.

 Stage six: Freezing

-The coffee extract is then pre-chilled through heat exchangers in preparation for freezing.
-Once successfully chilled, the syrupy coffee extract is poured onto a conveyor belt that makes its way into a giant freezer with temperatures between -40°C and -50°C (-40°F and -58°F).
-That’s colder than the north pole.
+Nestlé workers pre-chill the coffee extract through heat exchangers to prepare it for freezing.
+Once chilled, they pour the syrupy extract onto a conveyor belt, which carries it into a giant freezer with temperatures between -40°C and -50°C (-40°F and -58°F).
+That’s colder than the North Pole.

-The coffee is then broken up into granules.
-These deep-frozen granules still contain water which needs to be removed.
+Afterward, the workers break the coffee into granules.
+These deep-frozen granules still contain water, which they need to remove.

 Stage seven: Sublimation